This video is part two of a corporate series. Check out our other video, What is the difference between a corporation and an LLC?

 Ownership

-Finally, let’s talk about business ownership.
-C-Corps can have any number of shareholders from anywhere in the world, while S-corps must have 100 or fewer shareholders, all of whom must be U.S. citizens.
-Additionally, S-Corps cannot be owned by other S-Corps, C-Corps, LLCs, or trusts, which could make the business difficult to sell in the future.
+• S-Corps, on the other hand, are subject to certain restrictions.
+They must have 100 or fewer shareholders, all of whom must be U.S. citizens.
+Moreover, S-Corps cannot be owned by other S-Corps, C-Corps, LLCs, or trusts.
+This limitation could potentially complicate the sale of the business in the future.

 Conclusion